U.S. Delegates are non-voting members and are not included in our total counts for women in Congress.

 - California has sent more women to Congress than any other state - a total of 41 to date.

 - New York is next with 28 women to date.

-- 2 states (MS, VT) have never sent a woman to either the House or the Senate.
+- 2 state (MS, VT) has never sent a woman to either the House or the Senate.